onthecodepath/iOS-Interview-Questions/README.md

 ## What is this for?

-It's as straight-forward as the repository name is.
-This is intended to be an open-source collection of iOS interview questions accompanied with answers for your convenience.
+Time is important when you're job-hunting.
+It's frustrating and time-consuming to have to search endlessly in order to practice iOS interview questions.
+The goal of this open-source project is to collect as many iOS interview questions together along with answers in order to save you time.

+## Practice

+Use the Table of Contents to practice and test your knowledge.
+It doesn't show the answer so you'll be able to go over the questions without relying on the answer for help.

 ## Table of Contents